Mars Through Time

 Workshop registration is free.

-All participants will receive a certificate of completion.
+All participants will receive a certificate for professional development hours.

 Classroom resources will be provided.